 How to get debt help

-If you are struggling with debt, you should know that there is plenty of help out there.
-You can find not-for-profit agencies who can offer a one-to-one service which is completely cost free.
-There are also commercial debt management companies who will charge you for the service.
+If you are finding it difficult to cope with your debt, you should know that there is plenty of help out there.
+You can find agencies who provide a one-to-one support service which is completely cost free.
+You will also find commercial debt management companies who will charge you for the service.
 It makes sense to use the free services first.
-Some of the organisations to consider, include:
+Some of the organisations that offer free advice, include:

 - Citizens Advice Bureau (CAB) who provide debt help and will give you extensive advice on how to deal with your debt, in a way which works with your situation